aaryaya/AI_Chatbot/README.md

    ```

 2. **Interact with the Chatbot:**
-   - You will be prompted to enter your questions.
+   - After running the script, the chatbot will prompt you to enter your questions.
+   - Type your query related to banking services and press Enter.
+   - The chatbot will respond based on the predictions from both SVM and Random Forest models.
    - Type `quit`, `exit`, or `q` to exit the chatbot.

-### File Structure

-- `chatbot.py`: Contains the implementation of the `BankingChatbot` class and the main script for running the chatbot.
+## Code Explanation

+- **Class `BankingChatbot`**:
+  - **`__init__`**: Initializes the chatbot and sets up the TF-IDF vectorizer and machine learning models.
+  - **`train_ml_models`**: Trains the SVM and Random Forest models using the provided dataset.
+The dataset is split into training and testing sets, and the models are evaluated for accuracy.
+  - **`predict_svm_response`**: Uses the SVM model to predict the response for a given query.
-- `requirements.txt`: Lists the Python packages required to run the chatbot.
+  - **`predict_rf_response`**: Uses the Random Forest model to predict the response for a given query.
-- `.gitignore`: Specifies files and directories to be ignored by Git.
-- `conncetion_info.txt : Connection information.

-### Dependencies

-- `scikit-learn`: For machine learning models and text vectorization.
+  - **`respond`**: Combines predictions from both models and formats the response.

-- `imblearn`: For handling imbalanced datasets.
-- `termcolor`: For colored terminal output.
+- **Synthetic Dataset**:
+  - A synthetic dataset is generated and balanced using oversampling and undersampling techniques for training the models.

+- **Interactive CLI**:
+  - A command-line interface allows users to interact with the chatbot.
+User inputs are timestamped, and the responses are displayed with a delay for a natural conversational experience.

-### Example Dataset
+## Example Dataset

-The example dataset used in this project contains sample queries and responses related to banking services.
-It is used to train the machine learning models.
+The example dataset used for training contains sample queries and responses related to:
+- Credit card rewards redemption.
+- Annual fee inquiries.
+- Credit limit increases.
+- Security features.
+- Debit card activation.
+- Withdrawal limits.
+- Benefits and transaction alerts.
+- Types of accounts

-### Contribution
+## Contribution

-Contributions are welcome!
-Please open an issue or submit a pull request if you would like to contribute to this project.
+Contributions to this project are welcome!
+Please open an issue or submit a pull request if you have improvements or suggestions.

-### License
+## License

+This project is open to all and is released under a permissive license.
+You are free to use, modify, and distribute the work without copyright restrictions.

 ## Author
 Aarya Shirbhate